Online Teaching Resources

 More information on Ensemble Anthem can be found on the Ensemble Anthem support page.

-The time it takes to upload your video to Mediaflo will vary depending on your internet speed and computer power.
-The upload process is actually completing two functions at the same time.
+The time it takes to upload your video to Mediaflo will vary depending on your internet speed, computing power, and the size of the video you are uploading.
+Uploading videos can be resource intensive since it is completing two processes simultaneously.

 - It is uploading the video to your Mediaflo account